 15. Who do I call for product support for Multipure products?

 You can always call Water2Drink for assistance at 855-398-6726 (Toll Free) whenever you need it.
 However, for product support and replacement parts, you should call Multipure Customer Service directly at 800-622-9206.
 A Multipure Customer Service Representative will discuss your concerns with you and make certain that you receive the assistance you require.

 16. In the event of an emergency, such as an interruption to my home’s water supply, how can I use a Multipure water filter?

 In an emergency, water that is deemed safe from bacterial contamination may be manually pumped through a Multipure Drinking Water System with a hand pump.
 In fact, Multipure offers for sale a suitable hand pump that may be used in just such an emergency, or when the water is turned off.
-Please contact Water2Drink Customer Service at 855-398-6726 (Toll Free) for more information about the emergency hand pump or to add one to your system order.
+Please contact Water2Drink Customer Service at 855-398-6726 (Toll Free) for more information about the emergency hand pump.

 17. How can I use a Multipure Drinking Water System with the automatic icemaker in my refrigerator?

 - The Multipure Aquaversa, Aquaperform, Aqualuxe and Aquamini below sink models may be installed with a T-connector on the filtered water output line to direct water to both a filtered water faucet and an icemaker.
 The same models also are available for inline-only applications, such as icemakers and refrigerators.
 The Multipure countertop system installations are not suitable for connecting to an icemaker.